robgraves/crapsgame/README.md

 DONE!
 01/07/2023 - Place Bets/Buy Bets/Lay Bets

-- Hardway Bets/Any Craps/Any Seven
+DONE!
+01/13/2023 - Propostions bets,Hardway Bets/Any Craps/Any Seven

 - Any other bets or features I might want to add:
 - Big 6 and Big 8